G-String-Legacy/G_String/vault/Step_by_Step.md

   <li>generating a synthetic set of scores for teaching, learning, or experimenting. </li>
 </ol>

-Each of these two goals can be achieved in one of two ways:
+Each of these three goals can be achieved in one of two ways:

 <ol type="a">
   <li>for a totally new problem, parameters are entered manually;</li>